 An independent evaluation of the Smartcane BMP program revealed that more than half of all program participants reported a change in practice relating to nutrient, chemical and/or irrigation management and linked this to improved efficiency, and reduced losses of nutrients and chemicals.

-CANEGROWERS CEO Dan Galligan says the high levels of engagement in government reef programs and the fact that almost three-quarters of the state's cane farming area is now benchmarked in the Smartcane BMP program, clearly shows that growers are working hard to care for their environment, while also making gains for their bottom line.
+CANEGROWERS CEO Dan Galligan says the high levels of engagement in government reef programs and the fact that over 30% of Queensland's cane area is managed by Smartcane BMP accredited growers, clearly shows that growers are working hard to care for their environment, while also making gains for their bottom line.

 “When growers, government and the science community work together, there is no doubt we can achieve our common goal of ensuring that farming beside the reef can be sustainable and provide a future for generations to come,” Dan said.